contensis/docs-delivery-dotnet/key-concepts/node-get.md

 *entryLinkDepth*
 > Type: `int`
 > The fields to include for the entry (if attached) and any of it's linked entries if an entryLinkDepth value is included.

+*allowPartialMatch*
+> Type: `bool`
+> When set to 'true', returns the nearest ancestor up to, but not including, root on the path if the node at the specified path does not exist.

 ### Remarks